ibm-cloud-docs/transit-gateway/create-gre.md

 ```
 {: pre}

-## Creating a Generic Routing Encapsulation (GRE) tunnel connection using the API
+## Creating a Generic Routing Encapsulation (GRE) tunnel connection with the API
 {: #tg-api-adding-gre-connection-transit-gateway}
 {: api}

-To create a Generic Routing Encapsulation (GRE) tunnel connection using the API, perform the following actions:
+To create a Generic Routing Encapsulation (GRE) tunnel connection with the API, perform the following actions:

 ### Request
 {: #add-gre-connection-curl-api-request}